RFLTools/RFLTools/Align/SightLine/README.md

 C:SightLineProfMax           Traverses a profile calculating maximum sightdistance

+C:StopSight3D                Determines distance along an alignment to when sightline falls below Civil 3D surface from a specified point

 RFL:SIGHTDISTPROF            A utility for calculating the sight distance from a given Station along a profile